HdtDep: Syntactic dependencies search engine in Herodotus' Book 1

 HdtDep is a search engine for a treebank consisting of the first book of Herodotus' Histories.
 The treebank is encoded in an XML file based on A. Godley's Loeb edition (1920), available under a Creative Commons Attribution-ShareAlike 3.0 United States License on the Perseus Project website.
 All typos have been corrected.

-The syntactic structure of the sentences has been described by applying an adapted version of Igor Mel'čuk's dependency theory (Mel'čuk 1988: Dependency Syntax: Theory and Practice, Albany; Mel'čuk 2009: 'Dependency in Natural Language', in A. Polguère & I. Mel'čuk, Dependency in Linguistic Description, Amsterdam - Philadelphia: 1-110; Vatri 2011 [in preparation]).
+The syntactic structure of the sentences has been described by applying an adapted version of Igor Mel'čuk's dependency theory (Mel'čuk 1988: Dependency Syntax: Theory and Practice, Albany; Mel'čuk 2009: 'Dependency in Natural Language', in A. Polguère & I. Mel'čuk, Dependency in Linguistic Description, Amsterdam - Philadelphia: 1-110; Vatri 2011: Syntactic dependencies in Classical Greek [submitted]).
 Each word is annotated with the element it depends on and its grammatical category/sub-category (see below).
 Nouns, adjectives and verbs also contain the Attic lexical entry under which they appear in LSJ.
 The syntactic relationship types, whose interpretation is highly theory-dependent, has not been encoded.